-- 1.12 Our Neighbourhood Plan must contribute to the achievement of sustainable development.
+- 1.14 Our Neighbourhood Plan must contribute to the achievement of sustainable development.
 There are three dimensions to sustainable development: economic, social and environmental.
-These dimensions give rise to the need for the planning system to perform a number of roles: - an economic role contributing to building a strong, responsive and competitive economy, by ensuring that sufficient land of the right type is available in the right places and at the right time to support growth and innovation; and by identifying and coordinating development requirements, including the provision of infrastructure; - a social role supporting strong, vibrant and healthy communities, by providing the supply of housing required to meet the needs of present and future generations; and by creating a high quality built environment, with accessible local services that reflect the community's needs and support its health, social and cultural well-being; and - an environmental role contributing to protecting and enhancing our natural, built and historic environment; and, as part of this, helping to improve biodiversity, use natural resources prudently, minimise waste and pollution, and mitigate and adapt to climate change including moving to a low carbon economy. - 1.13 This Plan, taken as a whole, constitutes our view of what sustainable development in Foxton means in practice.
-Further details are included in the Basic Conditions Statement, available to view on the Foxton Neighbourhood Plan website (http://foxtonndp.weebly.com).
+These dimensions give rise to the need for the planning system to perform a number of roles: - an economic role contributing to building a strong, responsive and competitive economy, by ensuring that sufficient land of the right type is available in the right places and at the right time to support growth and innovation; and by identifying and coordinating development requirements, including the provision of infrastructure; - a social role supporting strong, vibrant and healthy communities, by providing the supply of housing required to meet the needs of present and future generations; and by creating a high quality built environment, with accessible local services that reflect the community's needs and support its health, social and cultural well-being; and - an environmental role contributing to protecting and enhancing our natural, built and historic environment; and, as part of this, helping to improve biodiversity, use natural resources prudently, minimise waste and pollution, and mitigate and adapt to climate change including moving to a low carbon economy.

+1.15 This Plan, taken as a whole, constitutes our view of what sustainable development in Foxton means in practice.